-For Single Subject Credential Teachers.
-Approved curriculum is designed for those students preparing to teach music within primary and secondary education.
-Students interested in teaching should contact their Faculty Advisor in the School of Music for advising.
-In addition to meeting the requirements for the Subject Matter Preparation Program in Music, students seeking a teaching credential should contact the Teacher Education Credential Program within the School of Education.
+Students interested in the Subject Matter Preparation Program should contact their Faculty Advisor in the Music Department.
+Students seeking a teaching credential should contact the Teacher Education Credential Program within the School of Education.
 (Also see the Education section for the Professional Methods Program for Single Subject Credential Students.

-MUS 311 Form and Analysis

-MUS 372 Counterpoint
+- MUS311Form and AnalysisMUS372Counterpoint

-MUS 405 Introduction to Music Education
+- MUS 405 Introduction to Music Education

-MUS 440 Instrumental Techniques for Woodwind
+- MUS 440 Instrumental Techniques for Woodwind

-MUS 441 Instrumental Techniques for Brass
+- MUS 441 Instrumental Techniques for Brass

-MUS 442 Instrumental Techniques for Percussion
+- MUS 442 Instrumental Techniques for Percussion

-MUS 443 Instrumental Techniques for Strings
+- MUS 443 Instrumental Techniques for Strings

-MUS 472 Orchestration
+- MUS 472 Orchestration

-MUS 475 Music in the Schools
+- MUS 475 Music in the Schools

-MUS 013 Class Voice
+- MUS 013 Class Voice\

-^{}Required for instrumentalists in the Subject Matter Preparation Program in Music.
+\Required for instrumentalists in the Subject Matter Preparation Program in Music.